Let’s be honest: health care of any kind doesn’t come cheap.

-- PACE (Program of All-inclusive Care for the Elderly) – This Medicare program allows seniors to get health care help in a community rather than a nursing home.
+- PACE (Program of All-inclusive Care for the Elderly) – If you are an older senior, this Medicare program allows you to get health care help in a community rather than a nursing home.
 The benefit of PACE is that they will cover any health needs even if your Medicare does not directly cover them.

 - Non-Profit Organizations.

 - Health Resource Searches.
 Where do you start looking for low-cost dental help?
-Take a look at the websites below to search and find help near you.
+If you are an older adult, you may want to take a look at the websites below to search and find help near you: